RickCogley/octopress-all/source/_posts/2008-02-07-tip-get-the-os-x-version-from-cli.markdown

 You can get OS X's version from the command line, like this:

-{% codeblock Get Version of OS X lang:terminal %}
+{% codeblock Get Version of OS X lang:bash %}
 rcogley@RickMBP ~ % sw_vers
 ProductName:	Mac OS X
 ProductVersion:	10.8.2